tiktok/tiktok-business-api-sdk/js_sdk/docs/ToolApi.md

 let advertiser_id = "advertiser_id_example"; // String | Advertiser ID.
 let Access_Token = "Access_Token_example"; // String | Authorized access token.
 For details, see [Authentication](https://ads.tiktok.com/marketing_api/docs?id=1738373164380162).
 let opts = {
-  'language': "language_example" // String | The language you want the returned region name to be translated into.
+  'language': "en" // String | The language you want the returned region name to be translated into.
 Default value: en Currently, we only support zh, fr, es, ko, vi, en, hi, it, tr, ru, ja, id, de, ms, ar, and th Note: If you do not pass in one of the supported values above, it will return as the default en.
 };
 apiInstance.searchRegion(advertiser_id, Access_Token, opts, (error, data, response) => {
   if (error) {